Miami Attorney for Boat Accidents Caused by Captain Error

 Call Our Miami Lawyers for Boating Injuries Caused by Captain Errors

 If you or a loved one was injured on a boat in the Miami area because of mistakes that the captain made, call Rivkind Margulies & Rivkind, P.A. today.
 Our Miami attorney for boat accidents caused by captain error represents injury victims and their families in lawsuits to recover compensation for their injuries.
-Contact us today to set up a free legal consultation on your potential case.
+Contact our Miami maritime lawyers today to set up a free legal consultation on your potential case.
 Our number is (305) 204-5369.